 The Carnivorous Plant Newsletter (CPN) is the official publication of the International Carnivorous Plant Society (ICPS).
 CPN is a color, quarterly journal that explores all things related to carnivorous plants.

 CPN is a hybrid journal.
-It has both scientific and popular articles.
+It has both popular and peer reviewed scientific articles.
 The ICPS makes all scientific and taxonomic articles and cultivar descriptions open access from the date of publication.
-All other articles are available only to members for six to nine months after publication.
+All other articles are available only to members for six months after publication.